-- Section 3.
-In no event shall overtime or premium pay be pyramided or duplicated. - Section 4.
-Premiums and On-Call pay for term of the National Addendum are specified in Appendix B, Premium Pay Rates. - Section 5.
-The above provisions referenced in Appendix B will be implemented on July 1, 2016, or at such later time as the new payroll and HRIS system goes live.
+Section 3.
+In no event shall overtime or premium pay be pyramided or duplicated.

+Section 4.
+Premiums and On-Call pay for term of the National Teamsters Addendum are specified in Appendix B, Premium Pay Rates.

-Section 56.
+Section 5.
 Other Pay Premiums

-- A. The Employer agrees to calculate the cost of said premiums over the 6-month period of January 1, 2015 through June 30, 2015, and determine the financial impact of absorbing into the employees' hourly base rate the 6-month cost of the premiums and will choose one of the following options: - 1.
+- A. The Employer agrees to calculate the cost of said premiums over the 6-month period of January - 1, 2015, through June 30, 2015, and determine the financial impact of absorbing into the employees' hourly base rate the 6-month cost of the premiums and will choose one of the following options: - 1.
 All premiums not outlined above that are paid to current employees on full-time and occasional basis shall be absorbed into their hourly rate based on the previous six (6) month average pay for each hour worked or not worked but paid.
 This shall be applied to employees including, but not limited to bus drivers, CDLs, those receiving a Donor Center differential, drivers and those who are regularly scheduled to work weekends; or - 2.
-Negotiate a different yet mutually acceptable reinvestment proposal with the Coalition.
+Negotiate a different yet mutually acceptable reinvestment proposal with the IBT.

-If the parties cannot reach a different mutually acceptable reinvestment proposal, the premium-related pay provisions in Local Agreements will be identified in Appendix B and will continue for Employees hired before ratification.
+If the parties cannot reach a different mutually acceptable reinvestment proposal, the premium related pay provisions in Local Agreements will be identified in Appendix B and will continue for Employees hired before ratification.
 Employees hired after ratification will not be eligible for any Local pay premiums.

-- B. The status quo shall be maintained until one of the options in Section 6A above has been selected. - C. The Employer will also evaluate the cost of absorbing into hourly base rates any Saturday and Sunday 1.5x and 2x premiums earned by Employees with a regular schedule that includes Saturday and/or Sunday.
-If the Employer and IBT Coalition cannot reach a mutually acceptable reinvestment proposal, the Employer will grandfather these current employees with these premiums and the weekend shift differentials in Appendix B will not apply.
+B. The status quo shall be maintained until one of the options in Section 6A above has been selected.

+C. The Employer will also evaluate the cost of absorbing into hourly base rates any Saturday and Sunday 1.5x and 2x premiums earned by Employees with a regular schedule that includes Saturday and/or Sunday.
+If the Employer and IBT cannot reach a mutually acceptable reinvestment proposal, the Employer will grandfather these current employees with these premiums and the weekend shift differentials in Appendix B will not apply.

-ARTICLE 15.
+ARTICLE 14.
 HOLIDAYS